dejw/vip/README.markdown

-vip (Virtual Python) is a simple library that makes your `python` and `pip` aware of existing virtualenv underneath.
+`vip` is a simple library that makes your `python` and `pip` aware of existing virtualenv underneath.
 In its design, it is inspired by Git and its way of handling its repositories.

 ## Philosophy